 CEO's all over Australia spent one night sleeping outside of their warm beds and homes in order to raise awareness of the thousands of homeless people who sleep like this most nights.

-Watermark was proud to support it’s clients Ms Sue Ismiel, CEO of Sue Ismiel and Daughters (Nads hair removal products) and Mr Steve Clarke, Group CEO & Managing Director of ASKIN Performance Panels, who participated in this wonderful initiative.
+Watermark was proud to support it's clients Ms Sue Ismiel, CEO of Sue Ismiel and Daughters (Nads hair removal products) and Mr Steve Clarke, Group CEO & Managing Director of ASKIN Performance Panels, and our own Karen Sinclair, Chairman and Principal of Watermark, who participated in this wonderful initiative.

 For more information, see the St Vincent de Paul CEO Sleepout website.

 Watermark understands the importance of sharing our knowledge and experience by way of Board memberships.
 We encourage our employees to volunteer for positions on Boards and Committees in order to contribute something back to the industry which has helped their professional development along the way.
 Watermark staff currently serving on Boards are: